ashtonsix/ascendency/pages/programs/README.md

   ACTIVATION sigmoid
 }

-learningRate, is % of weight transferred to forward flows when value=1 learningLeak, adds intentional ineffciency to learning. influences exploration vs exploitation
+transferRate, is % of weight transferred to forward flows when value=1 learningLeak, adds intentional ineffciency to learning. influences exploration vs exploitation

 predictionDelay, is # of ticks between sending an input & reading the output